M202 FLASH: Design

 The M202A1 features four tubes that can load 66 mm incendiary rockets.
-The M-74 rockets are equipped with M235 warheads, containing approximately 1.34 pounds (610 g) of an incendiary agent.
-The substance, often mistaken for napalm, is in fact TPA (thickened pyrophoric agent).
+The M74 rockets are equipped with M235 warheads, containing approximately 1.34 pounds (610 g) of an incendiary thickened pyrophoric agent (TPA).

 TPA is triethylaluminum (TEA) thickened with polyisobutylene, in the presence of n-hexane, preventing spontaneous combustion after the warhead rupture.
 TEA, an organometallic compound, is pyrophoric and burns spontaneously at temperatures of 1600 °C (2912 °F) when exposed to air.
 It burns "white hot" because of the aluminum, much hotter than gasoline or napalm.
 The light and heat emission is very intense and can produce skin burns from some (close) distance without direct contact with the flame, by thermal radiation alone.

-A crowd control agent round containing CS gas, the XM96, was trialed, but never entered service.
+The XM96 was an M74-derived riot control round containing CS gas.
+This was trialed beginning around 1968, but never entered service.